What is the history of modern technical writing?

 1960

-The continued growth of technology, particularly in the electronics, aeronautics, and space industries, created a big upsurge in demand for technical writers.
+Technology continued to grow.
+This growth was especially clear in the electronics, aeronautics, and space industries.
+It has created a big upsurge in demand for technical writers.

 1964